 Updates to technical studies and new flood hazard modelling can help us better understand the nature and extent of existing flood hazards.
 These updates can also result in changes to hazard and conservation authority regulation mapping.

 The City of Burlington recently completed a Phase 2 Flood Hazard and Scoped Stormwater Management Assessment for downtown Burlington and the Burlington GO Major Transit Station Area (MTSA).
-The Phase 2 study is considered the best available information for decision-making when development is contemplated in hazard lands.
+The Phase 2 study is considered the best available information for decision making when development is contemplated in hazard lands.

-Conservation Halton’s (CH) approximate regulation limit mapping will be updated to reflect the Phase 2 study findings in Fall 2023.
+Conservation Halton’s approximate regulation limit mapping has been updated to reflect the Phase 2 study findings.

-Under Ontario Regulation 162/06, CH regulates all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline and hazardous lands, as well as lands adjacent to these features.
-Permission is required from CH to undertake development within these areas.
+Under the Conservation Authorities Act and Ontario Regulation 41/24, Conservation Halton regulates all watercourses, valleylands, wetlands, Lake Ontario and Burlington Bay shoreline and hazardous lands, as well as lands adjacent to these features.
+Permission is required from Conservation Halton to undertake development within these areas.

 Email: floodplainmapping@hrca.on.ca Phone: 905-336-1158 ext.
 2296 |